-NOSTER is responsible for the national training program for PhD candidates and ReMA students in the field of theology and religious studies.
-The NOSTER curriculum is structured in such a way that PhD candidates and ReMA students are participating for a longer period of time (preferably during the full course of their PhD research/Research Master programmes) with varying intensity.
+NOSTER is responsible for the national training programme for PhD candidates and ReMA students in the field of theology and religious studies.
+The NOSTER curriculum is structured in such a way that PhD candidates and ReMA students participate for a longer period of time (preferably during the full course of their PhD research/Research Master’s programmes) with varying intensity.
 NOSTER offers seminars, conferences, and master classes with renowned scholars, both from the participating institutions and abroad.
 All curriculum events are open to ReMA students and PhD candidates registered at NOSTER or at any other research school in the Humanities.
 For more information about membership and costs, click here (for ReMA students) or here (for PhD candidates).
 More information about single curriculum events can be found by clicking on the name of the event.
 NOSTER currently offers the following events:

 NOSTER’s long-term Research Seminars are the core of the NOSTER curriculum and are arranged by theme and/or methodology.
-The seminars aim at the establishment of an academic community of peers in which research-in-progress is presented and discussed.
-Next, to presenting and discussing one’s own work, the participants read methodological or theoretical key texts to become experts in their sub-discipline.
+The seminars aim at the establishment of an academic community of peers in which ongoing research is presented and discussed.
+In addition to presenting and discussing their own work, the participants read methodological or theoretical key texts to become experts in their sub-discipline.
 Each seminar consists of ten half-day sessions throughout the academic year and is supervised by one or two senior researchers in the field.